 After brunch, we both decided we needed a fresh look.
 We found a hair salon close by and called.
 Luckily, they took us in.
 For some reason, they charged her ₩33,000, which is what the lady said on the phone.
 I was charged ₩44,000.
 I was confused, but ’tis life.

 After our hair cuts, we went to see where the Old DanBam was from the Kdrama Itaewon Class.
 I got into the show Itaewon Class during the start of the pandemic so I figured it would be pretty interesting to see where part of it was filmed!
-Better pictures will be in my next post since it wasn’t raining the next day 😆 In Naver or Kakao Map, you can just type in Seoul Bam and the restaurant will pop up.
-Although it was raining, it was still amusing.
+Better pictures are in my next post since it wasn’t raining the next day 😆 In Naver or Kakao Map, you can just type in Seoul Bam and the restaurant will pop up.
+Although it was raining, it was still amusing and of course, I had to get a pic.